 - Teach Yourself Complete Afrikaans (With 2-CDs): Overall, probably the best value of the two most popular beginners’ courses.
 Comes with two CDs and plenty of dialogue that teaches quite a bit about South African culture.

 - Routledge Colloquial Afrikaans: A progressive Afrikaans course that intermediate learners may find more challenging than TY.
+Audio supplement is available for free here.

 - Tweetalige Sakwoordeboek / Bilingual Pocket Dictionary (Afrikaans-English/English-Afrikaans): By far the most comprehensive dictionary you’ll find in its price range.
 About 35,000 headwords.

-- Collins Gem Afrikaans Phrasebook and Dictionary: Only available in Kindle format (unless you want to shell out thousands—yes, thousands—for the out-of-print turtleback).
+- Collins Gem Afrikaans Phrasebook and Dictionary: Only available in Kindle format (unless you want to shell out thousands—yes, thousands!—for the out-of-print turtleback).

 Unless you’re a total language nerd like me, I’m willing to bet that the idea of learning Romanian has never crossed your mind.